 [New York, NY ::: b.
 1960 - York, ME]

-PAUL VILLINSKI has created studio and large-scale artworks for more than three decades.
+Paul Villinski has created studio and large-scale artworks for more than three decades.
 Villinski was born in York, Maine, USA, in 1960, son of an Air Force navigator.
-He has lived and worked in New York City since 1982.
-A scenic route through the educational system included stops at Phillips Exeter Academy and the Massachusetts College of Art, and a BFA with honors from the Cooper Union for the Advancement of Science and Art in 1984.
-He lives with his partner, the painter Amy Park, and their son, Lark, in their studios in Long Island City, NY.
+A scenic route through the educational system included stops at Phillips Exeter Academy and the Massachusetts College of Art, and a BFA with honors from the Cooper Union for the Advancement of Science and Art, New York, in 1984.
+He lives with his partner, painter Amy Park, and their son, Lark, in New York City and the Catskills.

-A pilot of sailplanes, paragliders and single-engine airplanes, metaphors of flight and soaring often appear in his work.
+An avid pilot of gliders and single-engine airplanes, metaphors of flight and soaring often appear in his work.
 With a lifelong concern for environmental issues, his work frequently re-purposes discarded materials, effecting surprising and poetic transformations.